piccolo-orm/piccolo/docs/src/aragorm/articles/is-async-worthwhile.rst

 Is async worthwhile?
 ====================

-One of the main motivations for building Aragorm was the lack of options for an asyncio ORM.
+One of the main motivations for building Piccolo was the lack of options for an asyncio ORM.

 What is asyncio?
 ----------------